We spent one last quiet morning on Boracay before soaking in the last of white beach before pick up by My Boracay Guide.

 Later in the afternoon the sun began to set and the promise of a good sunset beach did not disappoint.

 Before the sun was fully set, we walked up to Sunset republic bar (which was a lot further away than I expected).
 Although it was far we did see fantastic views on the walk over.

 The bar its self was packed and had an incredible view of the sunset.
 We also ordered some bits of food here and had happy hour cocktails.

 The food was cheap and for what I remember so were the drinks we got too.

 There is also another sunset bar nearby Panorama Resort El Nido, which personally I think looks better as its more spread out and on the beach.

 After this we just spent the evening wandering around El Nido Town and doing bits of shopping.
 There are lots of souvenirs and hand crafted bits on offer.

 This was such an amazing day in El Nido so relaxing we absolutely loved it.
 My favourite day of all our days in the Philippines.

 Thoughts on El Nido

-Overall we LOVED El Nido I think was one of my favourite stops on our whole Itinerary.
+Overall we LOVED El Nido I think was one of my favourite stops on our whole itinerary.
 We had a mixture of adventuring and relaxing and it was perfect.
 We loved our day trips and beach hopping we did here.
 I just loved the vibe of El Nido it really reminded me of Thailand.
-A chilled out place with friendly people, beautiful sights and perfect beached.
+A chilled out place with friendly people, beautiful sights and perfect beaches.
 A lot of people said to me that this amount of time was too long in El Nido but it was perfect for us.
 El Nido needs to be on your list.